Mental Health Facilities Dixon, IL

 Sinnissippi Centers Inc - 14.8 miles from Dixon, IL

 Sinnissippi Centers Inc is a mental health clinic in Oregon, IL, located at 100 Jefferson Street, 61061 zip code area.
-Sinnissippi Centers Inc provides outpatient treatment and telemedicine/telehealth.
-Sinnissippi Centers Inc offers behavior modification, couples/family therapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
+Sinnissippi Centers Inc provides telemedicine/telehealth and outpatient treatment.
+Sinnissippi Centers Inc offers behavior modification, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, adults and children / adolescents.
 Sinnissippi Centers Inc also supports transitional age young adults.
-Additional services offered at Sinnissippi Centers Inc include family psychoeducation, psychosocial rehabilitation services and diet and exercise counseling.
+Additional services offered at Sinnissippi Centers Inc include diet and exercise counseling, case management and illness management and recovery.

 Learn More